sandialabs/PyRIID/README.md

 ## Acknowledgements

-**Thank you** to the U.S. Department of Energy, National Nuclear Security Administration, Office of Defense Nuclear Nonproliferation Research and Development (DNN R&D) for funding that has led to version `2.x`.
+**Thank you** to the U.S. Department of Energy, National Nuclear Security Administration, Office of Defense Nuclear Nonproliferation Research and Development (DNN R&D) for funding that has led to versions `2.0` and `2.1`.

 Additionally, **thank you** to the following individuals who have provided invaluable subject-matter expertise: